andrew/ultimate-awesome/README.md

 - [awesome-interpretability](https://github.com/wassname/awesome-interpretability) - Awesome tools for interpreting, manipulating the internals of of deep neural networks. .
 - [awesome-horology](https://github.com/wayneashleyberry/awesome-horology) - ⏱️ Delightful horology related links and resources.
 - [awesome-blockchain-security](https://github.com/werew/awesome-blockchain-security) - A curated list of awesome blockchain security resources.
+- [awesome-woka](https://github.com/WokaCentral/awesome-woka) - An independent awesome collection about virtual 2D/3D collabspaces & -verses like workadventure & more.
 - [awesome-anomaly-detection](https://github.com/xiaomingx/awesome-anomaly-detection) - Anomaly detection related books, papers, videos, and toolboxes.
 - [awesome-backdoor-resources](https://github.com/xiaomingx/awesome-backdoor-resources) - Backdoor learning is an emerging research area focusing on the security issues in the training process of machine learning algorithms.
 It is critical for ensuring the safe adoption of third-party training resources or models in real-world applications.
 - [awesome-coding-interview](https://github.com/xiaomingx/awesome-coding-interview) - A complete computer science study plan to become a software engineer.